考虑到部分学习者出国有留学书文写作的实际需要，本课程还补充了2个“how to"单元： 如何写留学申请信和简历”和“如何写个人陈述”。

 Writing the résumé

-3. How to an Admissions Essay (or Personal Statement)
+2. How to Write an Admissions Essay (or Personal Statement)

 Questions about the admission essay (or PS)